Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

       * Shut down your ISLE containers on the monitored system.
       * Shutdown your monitored ISLE host server.
       * Wait for the alloted amount of time you choose above.
-      * Check your email account for the Alert message with (Critical) in the email header
+      * Check your email account for the Alert message with (Critical) in the email header.
+You'll start getting one every minute.
       * If you get your alert email, great!
         * Now restart your server
         * Now restart your Docker containers
       * Check your email account for the Alert message with (OK) in the email header
   * If the alert doesn't show up, then retrace your steps, perhaps use a lower value of time and tune as necessary.
   * Repeat as necessary on either your Production or additional system(s)

+* **Please note:** If you only want one alert when your server is down, you'll need to edit your TICKScript (_the green one_) and add the following piece of code `.stateChangesOnly()` to the end of the `var trigger = data` section, ensure that it is indented and is aligned with the line above it.
+Then click on the green `Save Rule` button at the top right hand side of the dashboard.

 ##### Alert - Deadman Flux code explanation